turingschool/curriculum/tutorials/debugging/outputting_text.markdown

   In that case, look in the model for the `attr_accessible` method call and see if additional fields should be made accessible.
 Note that the suffix matters, so making `product` accessible will not automatically accept `product_id`, list both to allow mass-assignment via ID number or actual object.
 * Last Lines: Redirect or render and HTML status code.
 Usually not helpful unless the app is redirecting you somewhere unexpected.

-Just to say it one more time, the issue about *Can't mass-assign protected attributes* is the number one most common issue new Rails developers spend hours debugging.
-Just look for that message in the log and you'll have it fixed in seconds.
+Just to say it one more time, the issue about *Can't mass-assign protected attributes* is an incredibly common issue new Rails developers spend hours debugging.
+If you see the error in the log, though, it can be fixed in seconds.
+Just go to your model file and add the attributes to `attr_accessible`.

 ## Temporary Instructions